oracle/pgql-lang/pages/pgql-1.4-spec.md

 ### All Shortest Path

-Given a pair of source-destination vertices, `ALL SHORTEST` path matches all shortest path between the two vertices.
+Given a pair of source-destination vertices, `ALL SHORTEST` path matches all shortest paths between the two vertices.
 In contrast to `ANY SHORTEST`, `ALL SHORTEST` will return a deterministic result as it will include all shortest paths instead of an arbitrary shortest path.

 The syntax is: